Anttonii/hullifier/README.md

 $ ./build.ps1
 ```

 After building you should have an executable named `hullifier`.
+Currently `hullifier` only supports building on Windows.

 ## Usage